- 1991–1998, University of Kansas, Lawrence, Kans., PhD, English; dissertation: “Refiguring Historical Time: The Alternate History”

 - “Agency and Contingency in Televisual Alternate History Texts.”
 In Sideways in Time: Critical Essays on Alternate History Fictions and Counterfactual Narratives, edited by Glyn Morgan and C. Palmer-Patel.
 Liverpool: Liverpool University Press, forthcoming.

 - “The Dual Finale of Ashes to Ashes.”
-In Finale: Considering the Ends of Television Series: From “Howdy Doody” to “Girls.”
-Syracuse: Syracuse University Press, forthcoming in 2018.
+In Finale: Considering the Ends of Television Series: From “Howdy Doody” to “Girls,” edited by Douglas L. Howard and David Bianculli, 14–19.
+Syracuse: Syracuse University Press, 2018.

 - “Fandom and Fan Culture in the Golden Age and Beyond.”
 In The Cambridge History of Science Fiction, edited by Gerry Canavan and Eric Carl Link.
 New York: Cambridge University Press, forthcoming in 2018.